-Amy is a member of the Bariatric Foodie Holiday Cooking Club.
-In the club, we’ve been doing cooking demos where I have been showing folks how to switch up holiday favorites.
+Amy was a member of a Bariatric Foodie Holiday Cooking Club I did once.
+In the club, we’d been doing cooking demos where I showed folks how to switch up holiday favorites.
 By far, the one club members seemed most excited about was to explore cookies!
 To make it even more meaningful I asked members to tell me what kind of cookies they’d like to learn to modify, and then I researched recipes for them and then we tried those swaps out during a live, interactive demonstration.
 It was SO fun!

 Anyhoo…back to Amy…she asked for a thumbprint cookie.
 I love thumbprint cookies.
 But they made me nervous to try to swap because:

 - The consistency really does rely a lot on butter, which we all know is fatty and caloric

 - White flour…cuz…white flour!
 I had tried making a cookie recipe just days before with coconut flour and…that did not end well.

 But I did some research and I found out a few interesting things:

 - Almond flour is a great sub for white flour in baking (but there are some considerations, which I’ll go over below).